Nitroblast009/ICS4U-Culminating-Portfolio/readme.md

 | Exponential Search | O(log(n))               | O(1)                     |
 | Sequential Search  | O(n)                    | O(1)                     |

 Looking at the chart, it can be seen that in terms of time efficiency binary and exponential search stand out the most with their `O(log(n))` time complexities, with jump search following suit with its `O(√n)` time complexity.
-The key difference between binary and exponential search, however, is that exponential search is explicitly designed for unbounded lits where as binary search is for bounded arrays.
+The key difference between binary and exponential search, however, is that exponential search is explicitly designed for unbounded lists whereas binary search is for bounded arrays.
 As for space complexities, all these algorithms are the same for the most part as they all take constant space to run.
 Lastly, linear search stands out because it does not require the array to be sorted; this could save computational time and resources from being used to first sort the array in order to search in it.

 ### Recursion

-Recursion in broad terms means defining a problem in terms of itself and is a really powerful tool for writing algorithms, as demonstrated above.
+Recursion in a broad sense means defining a problem in terms of itself and is a really powerful tool for writing algorithms, as demonstrated above.

-A recursive function is a function that calls itself with its own body, and continues to do so until a stopping condition is reached in the last call.
+A recursive function is a function that calls itself within its own body, and continues to do so until a stopping condition is reached in the last call.
 A recursive function can be used as a recursive loop, which is in direct contrast to an iterative loop made using `while` and/or `for` loops.
 To illustrate the difference, the following function prints the numbers 1 through 5 iteratively and the function after that does the same but recursively.

 ```c++
 void printNumbersIteratively() {